 classes (even if you have already transferred credit to CSUSM).
 Please pick up official,

-paper transcripts in person and deliver them to Craven 3200.
+paper transcripts in person and deliver them to Global Education.
 Keep in mind that transcripts are now taking 7-10 business days to process.
 Plan

 - Read about student accommodations and decide which option is within your budget and comfort level.
 Please be sure